John F. Cook Jr.

-John Francis Cook Jr. (September 1833 – January 20, 1910) was a prominent educator, politician, tax collector, businessman, community organizer, civil rights activist, and member of the African-American, Washingtonian elite of the late 19th century.
-Born into an established, middle-class family in Washington D.C., Cook was believed to be D.C.'s richest black resident in 1895 with a net worth of over two hundred thousand dollars.
-As a civilian and in government, Cook championed civil rights causes aimed at uplifting D.C.'s black community, mainly through education, community engagement, and political activism.
-Cook was also a staunch opponent of Jim Crow laws, the Colonization movement, and other causes designed to put African Americans at the fringes of American life.
+John Francis Cook Jr. (September 1833 – January 20, 1910) was a prominent businessman, politician and civil rights activist who was a member of the Washingtonian African-American elite of the late 19th century.
+Born into an established, middle-class family in Washington D.C., Cook was believed to at point point to be D.C.'s richest black resident.

+Over his career, he served as a tax collector, educator, and community organizer, among other roles.
+Cook was also a staunch opponent of Jim Crow laws and the Colonization movement.

 Early life and education

 John Francis Cook Jr. was born in September 1833 to one of Washington D.C.'s most wealthy and distinguished African-American families.
 His father, John F. Cook Sr. (1810-1855), was born a slave in the Washington DC area.
 At 16 years old, Cook Sr.'s industrious aunt, Alethia "Lethe" Tanner, bought him, his mother and several of his siblings freedom for $1,450.
 Cook Sr. went on to become a prominent figure in Washington D.C.'s religious and educational community for freed blacks.
 Among other things, Cook Sr. led Union Seminary, a school for black students in D.C., founded the Young Man's Moral and Literary Society, an antebellum abolitionist debating society for free and enslaved blacks, and co-founded Union Bethel Church.
 Cook Sr. also founded the Fifteenth Street Colored Presbyterian Church in Washington, DC and served from 1843 to 1855.
 John F. Cook Jr.'s mother, Jane Mann, was the daughter of Rachel Mann who was 'full-blood' Native American and Congressman John Randolph of Roanoke.

 Cook Jr. was first educated at Union Seminary while his father was the headmaster.
 He attended Oberlin College in Ohio at the age of twenty with his younger brother, George F.T.
 Cook (1835–1912), from 1853–1855.
 Cook Jr. and George left Oberlin before finishing their undergraduate studies and returned to D.C. in 1855 at the news of their father's death.